Do you sell your horses?

 What is the rehabilitation process?

-Once a horse comes into care they are assessed by our wonderful vet and our fantastic farrier/massage tech for health, hoof or body problems.
+Once a horse comes into care they are assessed by our wonderful vet for health, hoof or body problems.
 They are started on an individually tailored diet program and brought back to optimum condition.
 Their mental stability is assessed and, if needed, they will enter the HHH training program to learn basic handling, manners and self-confidence.
 By this stage HHH has a great idea of what each horse is capable of and the type of lifestyle/forever home they would be suitable for.
 We strive to match each horse with just the right forever home.

 I am interested in a specific horse, what can I do?